Jed Holloway: Rugby career

 Holloway joined the Southern Districts club where he played his senior club rugby in the Shute Shield competition.
 He represented Australia U20 in South Africa at the 2012 IRB Junior World Championship.

 He was contracted to the Waratahs extended playing squad for the 2013 season, and made his Super Rugby debut against the Western Force in March of that year.
 At the age of 21, Holloway was named captain of the Greater Sydney Rams team for the inaugural season of Australia's National Rugby Championship in 2014.

 Holloway joined Irish Pro14 and Champions Cup side Munster on a two-month contract at the end of September 2019 to provide World Cup cover for the province.
 He made his debut for the province in their 2019–20 Pro14 round 2 fixture against South African side Southern Kings on 5 October 2019, which Munster won 31–20.
 His fourth and final appearance for Munster came in their 18–16 defeat against Scottish side Edinburgh on 29 November 2019.

+On 26 November 2024, Holloway signed for Leicester Tigers on a short term basis due to injuries to other locks.
+In January 2025 Holloway's short term contract ended as he took a deal with San Diego Legion in Major League Rugby.

 International rugby career

 Holloway had been tipped to be selected for the Wallabies in the three-test series against England in July 2022 but he was injured in training.
-After recovering, he finally made his debut for Australia against Argentina on 6th August 2022.
+After recovering, he finally made his debut for Australia against Argentina on 6 August 2022.
 He played both tests of the 2022 Bledisloe cup series against New Zealand, impressing with his tackling and ball carrying.
 In the majority of his matches for the Wallabies, he has started at blind-side flanker but he has also occasionally started at lock.

 In January 2023, Holloway was named in the 44-man Wallabies training squad for the 2023 Rugby World Cup.